 There’s this children’s show pilot I did alongside the incredible Russ Walko entitled Uncle Grizly.
 (I’m the giant banana slug.)

-After making hundreds of those puppets over the past six years of doing the number, we decided to make a free Li’l Snapper pattern available.
+After making hundreds of those puppets over a decade of doing the number, we decided to make a free Li’l Snapper pattern available.
 We released it under a Creative Commons license, and it may be found on Red’s website.

 I built a mess of puppets for Rose: The Bizarro Zombie Musical.
 I performed Satan in one of the shorts produced to help promote it.